 See also: Code of Good Practice - Unsatisfactory Academic Progress

-Students who are repeating a Stage because of poor academic performance can expect to be required to withdraw if they fail to adhere to the standards specified in the 'Students Guidelines' of the Code of Practice for Teaching and Learning.
+Students undertaking repeat study because of poor academic performance can expect to be required to withdraw if they fail to adhere to the standards specified in the 'Students Guidelines' of the Code of Practice for Teaching and Learning.

 Many modules now involve a substantial component of 'continuous assessment' so tutors must be careful not give their students unfair advantage.
 For example, tutors may provide some general help to tutees who are attempting to solve assessed problems, particularly in terms of pointers as to how to start a problem.
 However, tutors must not attempt to solve problems.
 Obviously, once the Problems Class has met any remaining problems can be discussed.

 For reports, essays or case-based reports, tutors may provide some general advice but will not read drafts of such work.
 Tutors may offer advice on plans or frameworks (typically a summary on a single side of A4) but will not review work in a more advanced stage of development.

 Tutors within the Department normally combine the roles of 'Academic Tutor' and 'Personal Tutor'.
 A student who wishes to be re-assigned to a different member of staff to cover the 'Personal Tutor' role should ask the Education Support Office to facilitate this, no reason needs to be given for such a request.

 A student who wishes to change their Academic Tutor should, if they feel able, discuss the matter with their tutor and then approach the appropriate Student Co-ordinator who will facilitate a change if s/he agrees that the reason is appropriate.
 Examples of appropriate reasons to change include: